doeyed/appel-infodump/doc/masks.md

 #9               | no     | if this character is the letter H, tint the tile's hue by the level's hue

 ### footnotes
-[^1]: most entities will be capable with passing the [solid check.](./glossary.md#solid-check) however, if an entity has a solid threshold greater than the number, it'll stopping treating the corner as solid ground, and likely pass through it. we may pretend the player has a solid threshold of four, though the player doesn't really use a regular solid check.
+[^1]: most entities will be capable with passing the [solid check.](./glossary.md#solid-check) however, if an entity has a solid threshold greater than the number, it'll stopping treating the quarter tile as solid ground, and likely pass through it. we may pretend the player has a solid threshold of four, though the player doesn't really use a regular solid check.

-[^2]: entities other than the player can't be killed with spikes, but they may treat them as solid/non-solid ground instead
+[^2]: entities, other than the player, like to pretend that spikes simply don't exist

-[^3]: normally, the spikey corners of a spike tile wouldn't be solid, but mobs (and other entities) can choose to ignore this, and treat it as regular solid ground
+[^3]: fun fact: normally, the spikey quarter tiles of a full spike tile aren't actually solid, but mobs (and other entities) can choose to ignore this, and treat it as regular solid ground

 [^4]: this doesn't affect activation tiles, as their behavior is hardcoded into the "Player" sprite, and aren't determined by their tile masks. something similar is also in place for collectibles, checkpoints, flag poles, etc. (flag poles, checkpoints, yellow apples, and such are valid tiles, but collectibles, like red keys/apples, are technically entities)